Julia Alvarez

 Age Level: 6-9

-"After the failure of her father's olive crop, María fears that her family will have to leave their farm in the New World.
+"After the failure of her father's olive crop, Maria fears that her family will have to leave their farm in the New World.
 Then one night, inspiration comes when she dreams of planting the seeds from the oranges that came from her parents' homeland of Valencia, Spain.
 A beautiful and mysterious woman — Our Lady of Thanks — enters the dream, foretelling a bountiful harvest…(T)his elegantly woven tale introduces the legend of Our Lady of Altagracia, the patron saint of the Dominican Republic." — School Library Journal

 Before We Were Free

-staring out window
+Young girl staring out a window

-Age Level: Young adult (14-18)
+Age Level: Young Adult

-Language: English, Spanish vocabulary featured
+Language: Spanish vocabulary featured

 Anita de la Torre never questioned her freedom living in the Dominican Republic.
 But by her 12th birthday in 1960, most of her relatives have emigrated to the United States, her Tío Toni has disappeared without a trace, and the government's secret police terrorize her remaining family because of their suspected opposition of el Trujillo's dictatorship.
 Using the strength and courage of her family, Anita must overcome her fears and fly to freedom, leaving all that she once knew behind.